Aliases for FBXW5 Gene

 GeneCards Summary for FBXW5 Gene

 FBXW5 (F-Box And WD Repeat Domain Containing 5) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Chaperonin-mediated protein folding.
+Among its related pathways are Toll-like Receptor Signaling Pathway and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.

 UniProtKB/Swiss-Prot for FBXW5 Gene